 - Time boxer: schedules time to write across a week

-- Deep worker: has rare sessions to binge write
+- Binge: has rare sessions to binge write

 While you might prefer one approach, remember to keep flexible.
 How you write will change over your current writing project, between different types and genres of writing and across your writing life.
 Keep experimenting – it’s only by trying different approaches that you find what works.